Louie-Belile/DS340-CNN-Project/README.md

-# Repo for Sindhuja and Louie's Project (will edit README file later)
+# Repo for Sindhuja and Louie's Project